Associate Dean, School of Engineering: Daniel Burkey, Ph.D.,

 Fundamentals of electron and hole confinement in quantum well, wire and dot heterostructures, confinement of photons in photonic band gap structures, density of states in quantum wires; transport in quantum wires and dots, and single wells (SWNT) and multi-wall carbon nanotubes; operation of nano field-effect transistors: absorption and emission in quantum wires and dot structures; fabrication methodology to grow and assemble quantum wires and dots including self-assembly techniques for light-emitting diodes, transistors, lasers, and nanoelectromechanical (NEM) structures.

 Growth and characterization of carbon nanotube using vapor phase nucleation; growth of CdSe quantum dots using liquid phase precipitation and vapor phase MOCVD reactor; characterization using AFM and TEM and dynamic scattering techniques; device processing highlighting nanolithography (E-Beam), and self-assembly techniques; project work involving fabrication of devices such as LEDs, carbon nanotube based FETs, and sensors using self-assembled quantum dots hosted in inorganic or organic/polymer layers.
-A fee of $75 is charged for this course.

 Hours by arrangement.
 Credits by arrangement, not to exceed 4.
 Prerequisite: Open to seniors in the School of Engineering.
 With a change in topic, may be repeated for credit.

 Designed for students who wish to pursue an interdisciplinary engineering project where the subject matter/content spans more than one field of interest.
 The program of study is to be approved by the Associate Dean of Undergraduate Education and the instructor before registration is completed.